Yellowstone County News: Lawsuit

-In January 2021, Yellowstone County News filed suit against Roundup High School for allegedly denying the publication access to a sporting event while allowing other media outlets to attend and cover the event, which the newspaper claimed violated their First Amendment rights.
+In January 2021, Yellowstone County News filed suit against Roundup Public Schools for allegedly denying the publication access to a sporting event at Roundup High School while allowing other media outlets to attend and cover the event, which the News claimed violated their First Amendment rights.
 Judge Randal Spaulding ruled that same month that the school did not violate the First Amendment rights of YCN.
 The judge further denied the newspaper's motion for a preliminary injunction.